Vyral/christal-johnson/_posts/2021-04-19-why-the-aj-team-is-better-than-any-solo-agent.md

 ---
 layout: post
-title: Emile Davis on Selling His Home With Our Team
+title: Why The AJ Team Is Better Than any Solo Agent
 date: 2021-04-19 09:00:00
 tags:
   - Real Estate